Skip to content

 To get the most out of the Rules settings:

-• Set every field—even if rare.
+• Set every field—even if it's uncommon.

 A missing default can cause an unexpected decline from specific carriers.